mtsandra/mtsandra.github.io/_posts/2022-12-05-transformers.md

 - **Encoder-decoder attention** is mentioned in the section right above.
 It is worth noting that the encoder ouputs are leveraged in each of the decoder block.
 - **Feed-forward network** to add nonlinearity

 After the 6 decoder blocks, the output goes through a **linear and softmax layer** to output the final word.
+The linear layer is a fully connected layer that projects our decoder stack vectors to a very large logits vector, that has the same length as the number of our vocabulary size.
+Each cell of the logits vector corresponds to a word.
+The softmax function will be applied onto the logits vector to select the most likely word to be output.
 Then the final word is fed back to the right side to generate the next word, until we reach the end of the sentence.

 ---